Altisource Asset Management (NYSEAMERICAN:AAMC) Now Covered by StockNews.com

-Stock analysts at StockNews.com started coverage on shares of Altisource Asset Management (NYSEAMERICAN:AAMC – Get Rating) in a note issued to investors on Tuesday.
-The firm set a “hold” rating on the asset manager’s stock.
+Research analysts at StockNews.com initiated coverage on shares of Altisource Asset Management (NYSEAMERICAN:AAMC – Get Rating) in a research note issued on Saturday.
+The brokerage set a “hold” rating on the asset manager’s stock.

-Altisource Asset Management (NYSEAMERICAN:AAMC – Get Rating) last announced its quarterly earnings data on Friday, April 22nd.
-The asset manager reported $0.66 EPS for the quarter.
+Altisource Asset Management (NYSEAMERICAN:AAMC – Get Rating) last announced its earnings results on Friday, April 22nd.
+The asset manager reported $0.66 earnings per share for the quarter.

 Altisource Asset Management Corporation is an asset management company that provides liquidity and capital to under-served market and portfolio management and corporate governance services to institutional investors in the United States.
 The company offers its services under an asset management agreement to Altisource Residential Corporation, which acquires and manages single-family rental properties for working class families.